jharwell/sierra/docs/src/glossary.rst

       Collation`.
 See :ref:`dataflow/stage3/intra-collate` and
       :ref:`dataflow/stage4/inter-collate` for more information.

-   Summary .csv
+   Batch Summary Data

+      A csv/arrow/etc file created by SIERRA during stage 4 (if inter-experiment graph generation is to be run).
+Created from a :term:`Collated Output Data` file by taking the last row; this usually corresponds to things
+      like:

+      - Steady-state behavior

+      - Cumulative counts of something

-      A CSV file created by SIERRA during stage 4 (if inter-experiment graph generation is to be run).
-A summary CSV file created from a :term:`Collated Experimental Run Data` file by taking the last row; this usually corresponds to steady-state behavior, which is what you are after.
-However, you can also capture transient behaviors by creating :term:`Collated Experimental Run Data` and :term:`Summary .csv` files from captured :term:`Experimental Run` outputs over short stretches of time--SIERRA does not know the difference.
+      These flavor of measures are usually what you are after.
+However, if you want something different you can specify it in a per-graph manner; see :ref:`tutorials/project/graphs-config` for more info.
+You can also capture transient behaviors by creating :term:`Collated Output Data` files and thus :term:`Batch Summary Data` files from captured :term:`Experimental Run` outputs over short stretches of time--SIERRA does not know the difference.

    Inter-Batch .csv